-Jeff Sacks served as a commissioner of the Newton Housing Authority from 1992 to 2014, and also served on Governor Deval Patrick’s Public Housing Reform Commission.
-He serves on DHCD’s Public Housing Advisory Committee, and as a director of the Citizens Housing and Planning Association, Jewish Community Housing for the Elderly, and the Lawyers Clearinghouse on Affordable Housing and Homelessness.
-Mr. Sacks is also a director of the statewide Massachusetts Community Preservation Coalition.
+Jeff Sacks served as a commissioner of the Newton Housing Authority from 1992 to 2014, and also served on Governor Deval Patrick’s Public Housing Reform Commission and on DHCD’s Public Housing Advisory Committee.
+Jeff serves as the Board Chair at 2Life Communities.
+He is also a director of the Lawyers Clearinghouse on Affordable Housing and Homelessness and the statewide Massachusetts Community Preservation Coalition.

 Subscribe to stay informed of the latest legal news, alerts, and business trends.Subscribe